Sex Advice

 10 Common Causes of Pain After Sex—And What To Do About It, According to Sexual-Medicine Specialists

-Despite pleasure ranking high on the list of reasons why people have sex in the first place, pain often rears its ugly head in sexual scenarios—particularly for folks with vulvas having penetrative p-in-v sex.
+Despite the fact that sex is synonymous with pleasure, pain during sex is unfortunately all too common—particularly for folks with vulvas having penetrative p-in-v sex.
 While any kind of sex act can trigger different types of vulvar, vaginal, or pelvic pain in the heat of the moment, pain after sex can be just as troublesome, both physically and emotionally.

-Generally speaking, post-sex pain can come in many forms, from period-like cramps to vaginal swelling, itching, or a burning sensation when you pee, says gynecologist Sherry A. Ross, MD, sexual-health expert and author of She-ology: The Definitive Guide to Women's Intimate Health.
+Post-sex pain can come in many forms, from period-like cramps to vaginal swelling, itching, or a burning sensation when you pee, says gynecologist Sherry A. Ross, MD, sexual-health expert and author of She-ology: The Definitive Guide to Women's Intimate Health.
 Period.
-And in some cases, a trigger for pain during sex or during menstruation (such as uterine fibroids or endometriosis) can lead to lingering pain after sex, too.
+And in some cases, a trigger for pain during sex or during menstruation (such asuterine fibroids or endometriosis) can lead to lingering pain after sex, too.
+(These issues are separate from muscle aches, like hip pain after sex, which can also happen.)

-That said, there are several common causes of pain after sex that are helpful to note before heading into a conversation with a healthcare professional.
+That said, there are several common causes of post-sex pain or discomfort that are helpful to note before heading into a conversation with a healthcare professional.
 And luckily, all of them are treatable in one way or another—which, it's worth emphasizing, is important to prioritize; healthy sex, after all, is pain-free sex from start to finish and beyond.

 Below, sexual-health experts break down the most common causes of pain after sex, as well as the solutions that'll allow you to fully enjoy the afterglow of getting busy.